dominik-pichler/Review_me_if_you_can/README.md

-## Knowledge Graphs for beds and breakfast
+## Knowledge Graphs for beds and breakfasts

 ```
                                    /\